Delaware Photographic Society

 Prints in each category and class will be previewed in the light box by three judges before scoring begins.
 Prints will receive a score from each judge and will be ranked by the sum of the three judges’ scores.
 Scores for each entry will be recorded and published online in the Members website.

-Exhibitors are responsible for adhering to the competition rules set forth and the Print Director, at his discretion, can disqualify any entries that fail to conform.
+Exhibitors are responsible for adhering to the competition rules.
+The Print Director, at his discretion, can disqualify any entries that fail to conform.

 Additional awards can be given at the discretion of the Print Director.

-A Print-of-the-Year (POY) competition will be held in May 2020.
-Each competitor may enter any or all of their selected prints from the 2019-2020 club year.
-All entries must have been entered and selected during the current year in Class B, Class A, Salon or Craftsman.
+A Print-of-the-Year (POY) competition will be held in May 2022.
+Each competitor may enter any or all of their accepted prints from the 2021-2022 club year.
+All entries must have been entered and accepted during the current year in Class B, Class A, or Salon.
 There is no distinction between Assigned and Open subject or monochrome and color prints for the POY.

 The POY competition will be juried by three qualified judges who are not DPS members.
 One print will be chosen as the Print-of-the-Year and winner of the Morris James Award.
 Up to 10 Honorable Mentions will be awarded to exhibitors in each class with a limit of one HM per member.